mymindwentblvnk/fluesterpost/README.md

 # fluesterpost
-A Flask application to spread the word you give it.
+A super slim Flask application to spread the word you give it.

 ## Endpoints